 Many also need to mine deeper to reach new deposits, which is resulting in a significant increase in the cost of extraction and these costs are forcing mining companies to make difficult decisions to sustain short-term operations, while still adhering to long term objectives.
 What’s more, advanced technologies are severely impacting the broader industry albeit in a seemingly unrelated way.
 Emerging products and services require new materials which is changing the mix in the demand for minerals and metals and this is expected to continue.
 This of course has long term implications for the demand for primary resources.
 And for the foreseeable future, this state is the ‘new normal’.

 To cope with this ‘new normal’ the mining industry will have to embrace this disruption as both a constraint and as an enabler.
-When considering digital disruption, most cite the example of machinery optimisation and how the mining industry can leverage digital technology to deal with the productivity and safety challenges they face.
+When considering digital disruption, most cite the example of machinery optimisation and how the mining industry can leverage digital technology to deal with the employee productivity and safety challenges they face.
 In fact, most of these focus on the technology dimension of this digital transformation and under emphasise the people management and organisational dimensions.
 Few talk about the new future of work, the changing role of jobs and the new jobs that will emerge.
 Even less is said about how this digital transformation might be managed – a difficult process characterised by many knowns and even more unknowns.
 What will the mine of the future look like?

 In essence, change in every respect is required for survival and at the heart of this change, is people.
 If mining companies are to succeed, they will require a deeper understanding of the shifting community to improve the social divide.
 Furthermore, increased demand for transparent and accountability in business transactions globally is forcing the sector to relook how people and the industry is managed.